-- In Eternal Darkness, the sacrifices for the Pillar of Flesh are stacked high in a tower and then buried in concrete, their images shown on the outside of the stone tower.
+- In Eternal Darkness, the sacrifices for the Pillar of Flesh are stacked high in a tower and then buried in concrete, their images are shown on the outside of the stone tower.

-- Joked about in Jump Start5th Grade.
+- Joked about in JumpStart Adventures 5th Grade: Jo Hammet, Kid Detective.
 A dialogue tree option with junkyard owner Jimmy D'Shadow has Jo mention she just saw a shoebox marked "Cement: One Size Fits All".
 Jimmy nervously confirms that Cement is his favorite shoe brand.

 - Referenced in Kingdom of Loathing with the penguin mafia's cement sandals, which "aren't quite heavy enough to make you sleep with the fishes, but they're heavy enough so that you get a workout just by walking around".
-They reduce your combat initiative, but let you level up your muscle stat faster.
+They reduce your combat initiative but let you level up your muscle stat faster.

 - Mentioned in the first mission of the second act of Max Payne, in Max's distinctive style: